Take Your Next Step Into Ministry

 Purpose

-Developing Proper Church Relationships is part of the Take Your Next Step into Ministry series that shows how to carry on good and proper relationships with one's home church and making sure clear communication is occurring.
+Developing Proper Church Relationships is part of the Take Your Next Step into Ministry series that shows how to carry on good and proper relationships with one's home church and ensure clear communication is occurring.

 Developing Proper Church Relationships